zdravkov/kendo-docs/api/wrappers/jsp/datasource/aggregateitem.md

 ### aggregate `String`

-Specifies the aggregate function.
-Possible values are: "min", "max", "count", "sum", "average"
+The name of the aggregate function.
+The supported aggregates are "average", "count", "max", "min" and "sum".

 #### Example
     <kendo:dataSource-aggregateItem aggregate="aggregate">